mempool/mempool/backend/README.md

    ./src/bitcoin-cli sendtoaddress # will print the help
    ```

-* Mini script to generate txs with random fx rate (between 1 to 100 sat/vB).
+* Mini script to generate transactions with random TX fee-rate (between 1 to 100 sat/vB).
 It's slow so don't expect to use this to test mempool spam, except if you let it run for a long time, or maybe with multiple regtest node connected to each other.
    ```
    #!/bin/bash
    address=$(./src/bitcoin-cli -regtest -rpcport=8332 getnewaddress)